mdeweerd/zha-toolkit/README.md

 service, there is no really good way to inform the user about errors other than the log.

-Logging will help verify that the commands you send have the desired effect.
+<a id="logging" />Logging will help verify that the commands you send have the desired
+effect.

-{#logging}Add/update the logger configuration (in the `configuration.yaml` file):
+Add/update the logger configuration (in the `configuration.yaml` file):

 ```yaml